NewLISP: Philosophy

+It offers support for BSD, Linux, macOS, Solaris and Windows systems.
+The database interfaces supported are MySQL, SQLite and ODBC; and newLISP can be run as a server and offers TCP/IP and UDP networking functionality.

+The latest release is version 10.7.5, released in May 2019.

 Language features

 Contexts

 newLISP supports namespaces termed contexts, which can be assigned to variables and passed to functions, but which are associated with globally unique symbols, limiting their use as first-class citizens (objects).
 A prototype-based object-oriented style of programming is possible in newLISP, using contexts as prototypes to construct objects.
 Variables inside contexts do not interfere with variables of the same name in other contexts, but inside a context, variables behave according to the rules of dynamic scoping.

 Scoping

 newLISP uses dynamic scoping.
 When a function is called, that function can see all variables of its caller, its caller's caller, and so on, within the same context or namespace.
 It supports both explicitly and implicitly defined local dynamic variables that shadow variables with the same name from the outer environment, thus preventing accidental use or change of the variables from caller environment.
 Parameter variables of the called function automatically shadow the caller's variable environment.
 Globally, variables can be grouped in separate namespaces.